qnngroup/rfsoc_daq/README.md

 ### Running a regression test

-A full regression test (should be done before every commit) can be run by specifiying `regression_test` as the toplevel for the unit test script:
+A full regression test (should be done before every commit) can be run like so:

 ```
-$ vivado -mode batch -source script/run_unit_test.tcl -tclargs regression_test
+$ script/regression.sh
 ```

+This script generates a list of all test modules (named `[a-zA-Z0-9_]*_test`) located in `src/verif/` and passes them to the unit test script.